 Home Remedies to Treat Heartburn

 Raise the Head of Your Bed.
-Research has shown that raising the head of one’s bed is one of the top ways to relieve occasional heartburn, especially at night.
-Try raising the head of your bed six to eight inches, using something hard and sturdy under the bedposts.
+Research has shown1 that raising the head of one’s bed is one of the top ways to relieve occasional heartburn, especially at night.
+Try raising the head of your bed six to eight inches, using something hard and sturdy under the bedposts2.
 It’s important to note that simply sleeping on two pillows may not work in the same way.

 Ease Off the Cocktails.
-Alcohol is a common heartburn trigger, especially when combined with carbonated beverages or citrus mixers.
+Alcohol is a common heartburn trigger, especially when combined with carbonated beverages or citrus mixers7.